vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 |[Source: https://etherscan.io/address/0xe88Ab68Cd69e92294FcC3BBBD894Fb183197fA39#events]|

-##### AxelarGasService.sol
+#### AxelarGasService.sol
 AxelarGasService.sol is a core contract in the Axelar network that handles cross-chain gas payments.
-It is [owned by an EOA](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#readProxyContract#F4).
+It is [owned by an EOA](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#readProxyContract#F4), which can upgrade the contract.

 In addition, AxelarGasService.sol uses an [EOA as the gasCollector](https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#readProxyContract#F2), which is responsible for collecting cross-chain gas fees from users and distributing them to validators who provide gas on the other side of the chain.

 |<center>![AxelarGasService.sol](https://i.imgur.com/U64iCbP.png)</center>|
 |---|
 |[Source: https://etherscan.io/address/0x2d5d7d31F671F86C782533cc367F14109a082712#readProxyContract]|

-#### Smart Contract Audit Review
+### Smart Contract Audit Review

 Axelar protocol's smart contracts have been deployed [to multiple testnets for various networks](https://docs.axelar.dev/dev/reference/testnet-contract-addresses), which indicates a commitment to testing and validation.
 Moreover, the Axelar network has [conducted several audits on its tech stack](https://github.com/axelarnetwork/audits), including their cryptographic library, smart contracts, frontend, and backend code.
 The audits were conducted by various auditors, such as Cure53, Certik, Oak Security, and NCC, and covered different components of the Axelar protocol.
 The audits were conducted in different phases, with some being ongoing to ensure that any changes made to the code are reviewed for security.
 These audits provide strong evidence that the Axelar protocol is adequately audited and secure.